hybridgroup/gobot/platforms/opencv/README.md

 ## How to Install

-This package requires `opencv` to be installed on your system
+This package requires OpenCV version 2.4 to be installed on your system.
+Please note that it is not compatible with OpenCV 3.x at this time.

 ### OSX

-To install `opencv` on OSX using Homebrew:
+To install OpenCV on OSX using Homebrew:

 ```
 $ brew tap homebrew/science && brew install opencv